sanjaymarison/Audit-future/README.md

 * The app is not optimized for windows/linux and has only been tested in Mac OS

+* The feature edit has been disabled due to some bugs experienced during development

 * The help has not been updated and is still in production state